awhlam/exploring-telephone-survey-health-data/README.md

 # Exploring Telephone Survey Health Data
-R markdown using [ggplot2](https://ggplot2.tidyverse.org/) for exploring data collected from telephone surveys about health from the CDC as part of [Duke University's Introduction to Probability and Data](https://www.coursera.org/learn/probability-intro) course.
+R Markdown notebook using [ggplot2](https://ggplot2.tidyverse.org/) for exploring health data collected by the CDC from telephone surveys. as part of [Duke University's Introduction to Probability and Data](https://www.coursera.org/learn/probability-intro) course.

 ## Release History